 - Using the leg/hip to generate more drive

-- The angle the kettlebell comes down and through the leg
+- The angle that the kettlebell comes down and through the leg

 - Palm facing forward on the lockout